Celebrating Nepal Sambat 1144: A Rich Cultural Tradition

 Nepal Sambat 1144's celebration is a key cultural event in Nepal, primarily observed by the Newar community.
 Originating in 937 BS by Rashtiya Vibhuti Shankhadhar Sakhwa, this calendar system was the national standard until the reign of Prithvi Narayan Shah.
 Gaining renewed attention with Nepal's democratic era from 2007 BS, it has seen significant support from government figures, culminating in national recognition in 2010 AD.
 Central to the celebrations is the Mha Puja, or self-worship, emphasizing the importance of the soul and personal contentment.
 This tradition, practiced across major Newar-populated cities, embodies Nepal's rich cultural heritage and the significance of historical and cultural preservation.

-Culture Festival
+Festival Culture

 Comments